Derivation (affixation) is a very productive form of word building by

 PROTO original prototype

-TELE distant telegram, telephone, telescope
+TELE distant telegram, telephone,

 SEMI half semi-detached